My first month with Swift

 After some days solving challenges I felt the need of going further and to create my first app using Swift.
-But as I already have some experience working with iOS I prefered to learn something else in paralel, and due to the fact that I heard about this framework created by the remarkable Karumi team, I decided to apply the concepts of MVP to my new App.
+But as I already have some experience working with iOS I prefered to learn something else in paralel, and due to the fact that I heard about framework created by Karumi, I decided to apply the concepts of MVP to my new App.
 You will find this App in my GitHub eventually once I fix some pending minor details.

 In pararel I am still reading about Swift, there are really nice mail lists and articles out there.
 For instance:

 You could learn a lot looking into how other iOS fellas take advantage of the new language features to solve their daily issues.

 At the moment, I have the feeling that learning this new language is a never ending story and each day I have more and more things that I need to learn, but this is a feeling that I really love and with which I feel really comfortable.